What you need to know

-While getting a 10-year fixed rate home loan might be a good idea if you want to keep your repayments the same over the next decade, remember that you stand to lose money if the RBA drops interest rates during this period.
+While getting a 10-year fixed rate home loan might be a good idea if you want to keep your repayments the same over the next decade, you will pay more if interest rates drop.

 Fixed rate interest in advance home loans

 Save on interest rates and enjoy tax savings with fixed rate interest in advance home loans.

 30 year fixed rate home loans

 Thirty year fixed rate home loans are a great way to lock in a great interest rate for the entirety of your loan but Australia doesn’t currently offer this lengthy loan option.